-These shoes for meant for slightly milder winter conditions without snow.
+These shoes are meant for mild winter conditions without snow.
 But you might encounter the occasional winter rain and misty conditions which will soak summer running shoes.
-Here, you require water-repellent uppers which keep your feet dry.
+Here, you require water-repellent uppers that keep your feet dry.

 1) Asics GT-1000 8 GTX

 The Gore-Tex version of the GT-1000 is basically the same shoe as the road edition except for the trail-biased outsole and a waterproof upper.
 This change also makes the upper sufficiently warm for cold-weather running.